Joseacosta21/casinoStic/README.md

 "Contact us" section works using mail.js services

-Chat GPT was my helper with different formatting options in CSS, and functions in JS.
+Chat GPT helped with different formatting options in CSS, and functions in JS.

 Under Development: